rwsarmstrong/strongtrack/README.md

 Using the dropdown list in the control panel, assign different frames as representing different key poses, making sure to hit 'set keypose' each time.
 Whenever you hit 'set keypose' a datafile called 'PROJECTNAME_keyposes.npy' will be created/modified.

 Once this file has been created you can proceed with the remaining two buttons on the control panel; Export to Txt and Stream OSC.
-It's best to commit as many different poses to the file as possible, though not all are necessary (as of 0.6 the only keyposes provided are mouth shapes).
+It's best to commit as many different poses to the file as possible, though not all are necessary.
 The more provided the more accurate animation can be generated.

 # Workflow pt3 - Usage
 To export animation ensure you're happy with the landmark tracking model and the keypose set.
 Open the video file you want to animate with and select the landmark model.
 The corresponding keypose set with be selected automatically based off the filenames.
 As part of this session you can continue to update and train the landmark training with the source footage to account for particular face shapes.
 Indeed, this will almost certainly be required if not using headmounted cameras.